Welcome to the Grand Rapids Community College Early Childhood Learning Laboratory

 The center is peanut and nut free.

-All food/beverages brought into the center for your child are to be labeled with your child’s name and date.
+All food/beverages brought into the center for your child are to be labeled with your child’s first and last name and the date.

 Special Occasions Celebrations